Christina Grimmie: 2014–2016: Post-The Voice and major label debut

-During the competition, Grimmie's coach Adam expressed his desire to sign her to his record label, 222 Records; Lil Wayne also showed interest in signing her to Young Money Entertainment.
+During The Voice, Levine expressed his desire to sign Grimmie to his record label, 222 Records; Lil Wayne also showed interest in signing her to Young Money Entertainment.
 She ultimately chose to sign with Island Records.
 She toured with previous contestants of The Voice, including season 5 winner Tessanne Chin, runner-up Jacquie Lee, Will Champlin, season 1 runner-up Dia Frampton, season 6 winner Josh Kaufman, runner-up Jake Worthington, and fellow season 6 contestants Kristen Merlin and Jake Barker.
 The Voice Summer tour started on June 21, 2014, in San Antonio, Texas.
-She was writing and recording music for her sophomore album, her third major release, and first release since being signed to a label.
-The lead single was expected to be released in July 2014, with the album following later in the year.
-Grimmie announced via Facebook that filming for the lyric video for the single started on July 6, 2014.
+Grimmie was writing and recording music for her sophomore album, her third major release, and first release since being signed to a label.
+The lead single was expected to be released in July, with the album following later in the year.
+Grimmie announced via Facebook that filming for the lyric video for the single started on July 6.

 On July 11, she announced that her new single would be called "Must Be Love".
-On July 15, 2014, she announced via a live stream that the song would be released on July 31.
+On July 15, she announced via a live stream that the song would be released on July 31.
 "Must Be Love" was produced by Elof Loelv and recorded at ZAC Recording in Atlanta, Georgia.

 In February 2015, Grimmie collaborated with Dove Cameron and made a music video for "What A Girl Is", an original song from Cameron's show Liv and Maddie.
 The music video was released on Grimmie's channel and Disney's YouTube channel.
 It was also promoted on the official channel.
-On March 4, 2015, Grimmie announced that she had been dropped from Island Records and that she was working on a new album set to be released in late 2015.
-The new single from the album, "Cliché", was released on March 16, 2015.
+On March 4, Grimmie announced that she had been dropped from Island Records and that she was working on a new album set to be released in late 2015.
+The new single from the album, "Cliché", was released on March 16.
 On April 27, Grimmie released her second single, "Stay with Me", a collaboration with Diamond Eyes, which climbed to No. 5 on the iTunes Electronic Charts.
 The song also was included on 2015 UKF Dubstep, an album showcasing the top dubstep songs of the year.
 She was a contestant in the iHeartRadio/Macy's Rising Star Contest.
-On May 27, 2015, Grimmie was revealed as the winner of the contest, securing her spot to open the 2015 iHeartRadio Music Festival in September.
+On May 27, Grimmie was revealed as the winner of the contest, securing her spot to open the 2015 iHeartRadio Music Festival in September.

-On July 2, 2015, she released her third single, "Shrug".
-In September 2015, she was one of 16 international artists, including Paul McCartney, to record the charity single "Love Song to the Earth", which raises climate change awareness.
+On July 2, she released her third single, "Shrug".
+In September, she was one of 16 international artists, including Paul McCartney, to record the charity single "Love Song to the Earth", which raises climate change awareness.
 Grimmie returned to The Voice for season 9, to promote Kohl's fashion.

 On February 21, 2016, Grimmie released her second EP, titled Side A, which consisted of four songs.
 Grimmie said Side B was likely to follow.
 She had hoped to release a second full-length album by the end of the year.